Long walks in the forest, hiking up to misty waterfalls, making smores by the campfire… this is Yosemite.

 Crossing the footbridge across the fall’s peak we spotted a perfect photo opportunity, a small rock pointing out onto the views.
 Sitting there with my feet hanging over the edge, I truly felt like being on top of the world.
 It was a moment of pure peace as I breathed in the mountain view before me.

-We decided to trek back down to the village through the John Muir trail, which offered a different view of the falls, taking us on a steep rocky walk through the woodlands.
+We decided to trek back down to the village through the John Muir Trail, which offered a different view of the falls, taking us on a steep rocky walk down through the sheltered woodlands.

-About half way down we started to feel the rain, which was very welcomed at first.
+About half way down we started to feel the rain, at first a welcomed refreshment.
 However we soon wished for the sun to come out from hiding, as we became completely soaked through whilst fellow hikers tried to shelter under trees nearby.
 I’ve never felt rain like it and was concerned for the well-being of my camera equipment.